fhunleth/wpa_supplicant.ex/README.md

 ## Note on permissions

 The `wpa_supplicant` daemon runs as root and requires processes that attach to its control interface to be root.
-One way of doing this is to set the `wpa_ex` binary to be setuid root.
-E.g.,

-    chown root:root priv/wpa_ex
-    chmod +s priv/wpa_ex

-The `Makefile` has a `setuid` target that runs those commands.
-See the building section.
+This project contains a C port process whose sole purpose is to interact with the `wpa_supplicant` daemon, but it needs sufficient permission to do so.
+The `Makefile` contains logic to mark the port process setuid root so that this works, but you may want to change this depending on your setup.

 ## Building

 Building `wpa_supplicant.ex` is similar to other Elixir projects.
 The Makefile will invoke `mix` to compile both the Elixir and C source code.
 The only extra step is to ensure that the permissions are right on the `wpa_ex` binary.
-The following script should get you started:
+The way this is accomplished is by setting `wpa_ex` setuid root.
+By default, when you run `make`, you'll be asked your password to change permissions.

     $ make

+If you want to disable the setuid root step in the Makefile, just set the `SUDO` environment variable to `true` to make it a nop:

+    $ SUDO=true make

+If you need to use a different askpass program, you can set that as well:

-    $ SUDO_ASKPASS=/usr/bin/ssh-askpass make setuid
+    $ SUDO_ASKPASS=/usr/bin/ssh-askpass make

 ## Running

+The `wpa_supplicant` daemon must be running already on your system and the control interface must be exposed.
+If you have any doubt, try running `wpa_cli`.
+If that doesn't work, the Elixir `WpaSupplicant` won't work.

+If you're on a system where you can start the `wpa_supplicant` manually, here's an example command line:

+    $ /sbin/wpa_supplicant -iwlan0 -C/var/run/wpa_supplicant -B

-Start `iex` by running:
+Once you're happy that the `wpa_supplicant` is running, start `iex` by running:

     $ iex -S mix

-The `wpa_supplicant` daemon must be running already on your system.
-This shouldn't be a problem on a laptop or desktop.
-If you're running on an embedded system that doesn't automatically start it, do it manually before trying to start the `WpaSupplicant` in Elixir.
-For example:

-    iex> System.cmd "wpa_supplicant -iwlan0 -C/var/run/wpa_supplicant -B"

-After the `wpa_supplicant` starts, it's possible to start the `WpaSupplicant` interface:
+Start a `WpaSupplicant` process:

     iex> {:ok, pid} = WpaSupplicant.start_link("/var/run/wpa_supplicant/wlan0")
     {:ok, #PID<0.82.0>}

-You can sanity check that Elixir has properly attached to the `wpa_supplicant` daemon by pinging it:
+You can sanity check that Elixir has properly attached to the `wpa_supplicant` daemon by pinging the daemon:

     iex> WpaSupplicant.request(pid, :PING)
     :PONG